affair-recoveryHave you cheated or been cheated on?

 3) How many couples have you helped through the crisis of an affair?

-4) How do you address the needs of both the hurt and the wayward partner in the therapy process?
+4) How do you address the needs of the hurt and the wayward partner in the therapy process?

 5) How do you define “success” in these cases?